- Life & Money

 According to the Social Security Administration, the life expectancy for a 65-year-old is now more than 20 years, meaning people could be collecting Social Security for that amount of time (or more).
 A lot can change over the course of 20 years—especially the cost of living.

 To keep up with inflation and increases to the cost of living, the SSA annually increases monthly benefit payments by what is called a cost-of-living adjustment (COLA).
-In January 2023, anyone on Social Security got an 8.7 percent COLA increase to the benefit amount they were receiving in 2022.
+In January 2024, anyone on Social Security got a 3.2 percent COLA increase to the benefit amount they were receiving in 2023.

 The COLA percentage increase is based on the percentage increase of the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W)—a measurement the U.S. Bureau of Labor Statistics takes every month to track the average change over time in the amount urban wage earners and clerical workers paid for consumer goods and services—from the third quarter of the year prior to the year of increase.
 Notices about increase amounts are typically available on your Social Security online account in December for the following year, so you’d be able to plan and make adjustments to other streams of income.